nimu77/learning-library/data-management-library/database-tools/apex/restlab/5-using-the-rest-service-on-dept-defining-list-of-values.md

 # Module 5: Using the REST Service on DEPT - Defining List of Values

+In this Module, you will create a web source module for DEPT. You will then, add a list of values and use it update the employee page.
 ### Information

 When you ran the script in your first workspace you created a REST handler for the DEPT table.
 You can now utilize that REST URI within a PL/SQL Function by using the APEX_EXEC package.